ScreaMy7/owasp-mastg/techniques/android/MASTG-TECH-XXXX.md

 vulnerable-app://deeplink
 ```

-## Check for Correct Website Association
+## Verify Domain Association Setup for App Links

-Android App Links must be verified against a website’s Digital Asset Links to ensure only the legitimate app handles links for that domain.
+Android App Links must be verified against a website's Digital Asset Links to ensure only the legitimate app handles links for that domain.

 ### Verify App Links state

 ```bash
 # Trigger verification